-Slovakia’s central bank leader fined for bribery, can appeal
+Slovakia’s central bank chief fined for bribery, faces trial

-BRATISLAVA, Slovakia (AP) — The head of Slovakia’s central bank and member of the European Central Bank body that decides monetary policy for 20 countries was convicted Thursday of bribery and fined 100,000 euros ($110,000).
+BRATISLAVA, Slovakia (AP) — The head of Slovakia’s central bank, who is a member of the European Central Bank committee that decides monetary policy for 20 countries, was convicted Thursday of bribery and fined 100,000 euros ($110,000).

 The country’s Special Criminal Court handed National Bank of Slovakia Gov. Peter Kazimir a two-year suspended sentence, said Katarina Kudjakova, a spokesperson for the court.
-If Kazimir does not pay the fine, he would go to jail.
+Not paying the fine would mean jail time.

-The verdict was issued without a trial and is not final, Kudjakova said.
-If Kazimir appeals, he would face trial.
+The verdict was issued without a trial, however, and the state prosecution service appealed it shortly afterward, sending the case back to court.
+Kazimir also could appeal.

 Kazimir is accused of handing a bribe of 48,000 euros ($53,000) to the head of the country’s tax office related to a tax investigation of private companies, but few details were available because there was no trial.